emonakov/apollo-graphql-react/README.md

 For database, you can use sqlite (or you can chose the one you want)
 ```

-Never get any feedback from bannersnack, the code was never reviewed.
+Never received any feedback from bannersnack, the code was never reviewed.

 # Getting started my first GraphQL project